Affordable Care Act: House

 With Democrats no longer able to get the 60 votes to break a filibuster in the Senate, White House Chief of Staff Rahm Emanuel argued that Democrats should scale back to a less ambitious bill, but House Speaker Nancy Pelosi pushed back, dismissing more moderate reform as "Kiddie Care".

 Obama remained insistent on comprehensive reform.
 The news that Anthem in California intended to raise premium rates for its patients by as much as 39% gave him new evidence of the need for reform.
 On February 22, he laid out a "Senate-leaning" proposal to consolidate the bills.
 He held a meeting with both parties' leaders on February 25.
 The Democrats decided the House would pass the Senate's bill, to avoid another Senate vote.

 House Democrats had expected to be able to negotiate changes in a House–Senate conference before passing a final bill.
 Since any bill that emerged from conference that differed from the Senate bill would have to pass the Senate over another Republican filibuster, most House Democrats agreed to pass the Senate bill on condition that it be amended by a subsequent bill.
 They drafted the Health Care and Education Reconciliation Act, which could be passed by the reconciliation process.

 Per the Congressional Budget Act of 1974, reconciliation cannot be subject to a filibuster.
 But reconciliation is limited to budget changes, which is why the procedure was not used to pass ACA in the first place; the bill had inherently non-budgetary regulations.
 Although the already-passed Senate bill could not have been passed by reconciliation, most of House Democrats' demands were budgetary: "these changes—higher subsidy levels, different kinds of taxes to pay for them, nixing the Nebraska Medicaid deal—mainly involve taxes and spending.
 In other words, they're exactly the kinds of policies that are well-suited for reconciliation."

 The remaining obstacle was a pivotal group of pro-life Democrats led by Bart Stupak who were initially reluctant to support the bill.
 The group found the possibility of federal funding for abortion significant enough to warrant opposition.
 The Senate bill had not included language that satisfied their concerns, but they could not address abortion in the reconciliation bill as it would be non-budgetary.
-Instead, Obama issued Executive Order 13535, reaffirming the principles in the Hyde Amendment.
+Instead, Obama issued Executive Order 13535, reaffirming the principles in the Hyde Amendment to continue banning the use of federal funds for abortion.
 This won the support of Stupak and members of his group and assured the bill's passage.
 The House passed the Senate bill with a 219–212 vote on March 21, 2010, with 34 Democrats and all 178 Republicans voting against it.
 It passed the second bill, by 220–211, the same day (with the Senate passing this bill via reconciliation by 56-43 a few days later).
 The day after the passage of ACA, March 22, Republicans introduced legislation to repeal it.
 Obama signed ACA into law on March 23, 2010.